Garfield County Victim Response Team Leverages CiviCore

 But after the officers have done their work, after you’ve cleaned up the glass and taken inventory of what’s missing, what do you do next?
 How do you deal with feeling violated and unsafe in your own home?

 If you’re lucky enough to live in Garfield County, Colorado, you’ll be taken care of by a team that goes above and beyond to ensure their community feels safe.
 A faction of the Sheriff’s Office, the Garfield County Victim Response Team supports victims of crimes and the officers who work their cases 24/7/365.
 For nearly 15 years, the team has been providing immediate support to victims of crimes such as domestic violence, homicide, sexual assault, and robberies.
+The team provides on-scene support, following up with victims after police officers have left.
+They also assist victims by providing legal advice, information regarding victim compensation, and referrals to resources and other agencies who might be of help.
 Their work has not gone unnoticed: seven of the team members have received individual service awards.

 Making the Leap to Victim Services Software